Further applicant information

 Some subjects may be better pursued after a first degree by taking a Master’s degree or Diploma course, rather than by following a second undergraduate course as an Affiliated student.
 Further information about admission to these courses can be found on the University's Graduate Admissions page.

-Any offer of a place will be conditional on satisfactory evidence of financial support.
+Any offer of a place will be conditional on satisfactory evidence of financial support, in addition to any other offer conditions.

 Affiliated applicants may be eligible for the John Crook Scholarship at St John's College, please check the eligibility requirements here.